cargomail-org/grip/README.md

 ## Federation

 &emsp;The Identity Propagation Trust Framework uses a proxied federation protocol, as illustrated in Figure&nbsp;1.
-Communication between the IdP and the RP is intermediated through the Identity Propagator Proxy (IdPP) authorized by a Subscriber.
+Communication between the IdP and the RP is intermediated through the Identity Propagation Proxy (IdPP) authorized by a Subscriber.
 Where proxies are used, they function as an RP on one side and an Identity Propagator on the other.
 The RP and Identity Propagator pair acts as a transparent federation proxy.

 ![Proxied Federation](./images/proxied_federation.svg)